ivdunin/app_settings/README.md

 1. Add reload feature
 2. Do not raise error if setting not found in dictionary
 3. Load all yml by mask `./config/settings/${APP_ENV}.*.yml`
-4. Add flag `use_env`.
-If false, do not check env variables.